 In short, want to be better at sales?
 Sleep on it.

 And that, boys and girls, are our 20 secrets for getting you in ship-shape for selling more successfully.
 Remember, selling isn't a dark art only a select few have been let in on.
-Any one can be a good salesperson - you're already an expert in your industry, so start acting like one!
+Anyone can be a good salesperson - you're already an expert in your industry, so start acting like one!